tronprotocol/documentation-en/docs/mechanism&algorithm/sr.md

 ## How to Become a Super Representative

- In TRON network, any account can apply to become a super representative candidate.
-Every account can vote for super representative candidates.
-The top 27 candidates with the most votes are the super representatives.
-Super representatives can produce blocks.
+ In TRON network, any account can apply to become a witness.
+Every account can vote for witnesses.

+ The top 27 witnesses are called SR, the witnesses from 28th to 127th are called Partner, the witnesses after 128th are called Candidates.
+Only SR can produce blocks.

  The votes will be counted every 6 hours, so super representatives may also change every 6 hours.

  To prevent vicious attack, TRON network burns 9999 TRX from the account that applies to become a super representative candidate.